signalfx/lambda-csharp/README.md

 ```xml
   <PackageReference Include="signalfx-lambda-functions" Version="2.0.1"/>
 ```
-NOTE: Package `signalfx-lambda-functions` depends on packages `Amazon.Lambda`, `Amazon.Lambda.AspNetCoreServer` and `protobuf-net`.
-Your package manager should add these transitive dependencies to your project negating the need to explicitly add them.
+NOTE: The `signalfx-lambda-functions` package depends on packages `Amazon.Lambda`, `Amazon.Lambda.AspNetCoreServer` and `protobuf-net`.
+Your package manager should add these transitive dependencies automatically to your project.
+This negates the need to add them explicitly.
 However, `protobut-net` has be reported missing on occasion by users.
-If this happens then reference the `protobut-net` package in your project similar to the statement above.
+If this happens, reference the `protobut-net` package as a dependency in your project using a statement similar to the one above.
 See this project's `.csproj` file for details about the version of `protobuf-net` required.

 ### Using the Wrapper